figelwump/vishalkapur.com/content/posts/2019-06-08---Setting-up-self-hosted-blog-gatsby-render.md

 tags:
   - "Blogging"
   - "Gatsby"
 description: "It’s important to own what we create, including what we write.
-How I setup this site as a self-hosted blog that's easy to maintain, easy to use, and looks good."
+How I setup this site as a self-hosted blog that's easy to setup, easy to use, and free to operate."
 ---

 I’ve been mulling setting up a self-hosted blog for a while, but a recent [newsletter by Paul Jarvis](https://mailchi.mp/pjrvs/ownership-is-resistance?e=d5a9969448) finally convinced me.
 The gist: it’s important to own what we create, because ownership is a sort of resistance against external entities limiting our freedom by exploiting our data.